NJUxlj/article-title-generation-system-transformer-t5/README.md

 ---
 ## Notice:
 - This project is still in the progress, which will be finished in a few days.
+- the tranformer model is finished, and you can run it by `python main.py`
 ---